Nezogoku/garc_extract/README.md

 # garc_extract
 A program that extracts most files from LocoRoco GARC files.
-Files must be decrypted to work as intended.